MarcAlx/Modelio-SUCN/README.md

 - Click on import, a window will open
 - ![alt text](screenshots/mw.png "mainwindow screenshot")

-In this window you will have to way of translation :
+In this window you will have two ways of translation :
 - Import a file
 - Write SUCN instructions in textarea